 --

+4. VERIFICATION IMPACTOR

 4. TEST PROCEDURES FOR THE SENSING SYSTEMS OF DPPS

 2xx.
 For verification of the functionality of the DPPS sensing system, component tests will be performed with the flexible pedestrian legform impactor (FlexPLI), representing the lower extremities of a 50th percentile male for injury assessment of knee and tibia injuries.
 The use of the FlexPLI as sensing impactor was agreed following extensive investigations.